bash-j/mikey_nodes/README.md

 This node allows you to resize an image to fit into 1024x1024 resolution.
 Good for Img2Img workflows.

+## Batch Resize Image for SDXL

+Given a path to a folder containing images, it will resize all images in the folder to fit the 1024^2 resolution and feed into the workflow.
+Careful of folders with lots of images!

 ## Save Image With Prompt Data

 This node allows you to save an image with the prompt data in the filename.